Aksx73/ISRO-Archive/README.md

 # ISRO-Archive
 #### Android app showing Launched Spacecrafts & Rockets data of ISRO using [ISRO 🚀 API](https://github.com/isro/api).
 App is built to demonstrate Modern Android Development.
+UI migrated to jetpack compose.

 ***You can Install and test latest build from below 👇***